Apr 2022 - Nov 2022

 Learnings

-Accessibility is easier to build in than to retrofit.
+Accessibility is easier to build in than to retrofit

-A design system is only as good as its documentation.
+A design system is only as good as its documentation

-Tokens change how designers think.
+Tokens change how designers think

-Rebuilding from scratch requires discipline.
+Rebuilding from scratch takes discipline

 Next Steps